IanMercer/imagemultiplier/README.md

     "/Applications/Xamarin Studio.app/Contents/MacOS/mdtool" setup pack ImageMultiplier/bin/debug/ImageMultiplier.dll

 This will create the .mpack file which you can install manually by following the instructions above.

+## Tips and Tricks

+Make sure your SVG file has an valid XML header on it:

+     <?xml version="1.0" encoding="UTF-8" standalone="no"?>

+If the build process gets too slow, consider splitting your processing into separate `.multiple` files.

+## Future Improvements

+Support colorization of SVG files to allow, for example, a red, green and blue version of an icon.

+Support height and width for non-square icons.

+Check the PNG file last-modified date against the SVG last-modified date and the `.multiplier` file last-modified date and only update the PNG when necessary.